Fundamental Lemma for Rank One Spherical Varieties of Classical Types: Preliminaries

-Let $\RT$ be the universal Cartan of $\RG$, identified with the subgroup of diagonal matrices.
-We choose the Borel subgroup $\RB$ to be the subgroup consisting of upper triangular matrices and $\RN$ to be the unipotent radical of $\RB$ consisting of strictly upper triangular matrices.
+When $\RG=\PGL_2$ or $\SL_2$, let $\RB$ be the Borel subgroup consisting of upper triangular matrices, $\RA$ the maximal torus consisting of diagonal matrices.
+Let $\RN$ be the unipotent radical of $\RB$ consisting of strictly upper triangular matrices.
 Choose $\Bw:= $ to be the non-trivial Weyl element.
 Let $\FC$ be the quotient $\RN\backslash\RG\sslash\RN$, and $\FC^{\circ}$ its open subset corresponding to the open Bruhat cell.
-We embed $\RT$ into it by $t\mapsto [\Bw t]$, the class of the element $\Bw t$.
+We embed $\RA$ into it by $t\mapsto [\Bw t]$, the class of the element $\Bw t$.
 Let

-be the space of measures on $\RT$ of the form
+be the space of measures on $\RA$ of the form